ConservationInternational/trends.earth/README.md

 ### Stable version (recommended)

-Once the final version of the plugin is released, it will be installable from within QGIS from the [QGIS plugin repository](http://plugins.qgis.org).
-The first public release of the plugin will be October 1, 2017.
+The easiest way to install the plugin is from within QGIS, using the [QGIS plugin repository](http://plugins.qgis.org/plugins/LDMP/).
+A beta version of the plugin is available now - the first public release of the plugin will be October 1, 2017.

 ### Development version